 What Exactly is Flatulence?

 Flatulence is natural.
-In fact, if it does not happen, then there is something wrong with your digestion system.
+If it does not happen, then there is something wrong with your digestion system.
 However, if it happens all day long, and you have no control over it, it needs to be treated.

 Causes of Flatulence

-- Prajnaparadha or any kind of offence against wisdom – one part of your body insists on doing something that is detrimental to the other parts
+Prajnaparadha or any offense against wisdom – one part of your body insists on doing something that is detrimental to the other parts

-Humans tend to take in air, while doing a lot of daily activities.
+Humans tend to take in the air while doing a lot of daily activities.
 For example, you take in a considerable amount of air while drinking water.
 This air can also lead to flatulence, urging you to pass wind.
-This wind is always odourless and does not make sound as well.
+This wind is always odorless and does not make a sound as well.
 Certain types of foods are known to produce more gas when consumed like beans, cauliflower, turnips, etc.

 Antibiotics and improper placement of dentures can also cause flatulence indirectly.
 Dentures fitted incorrectly do not let you chew your food properly.
 Flatulence can be genetic as well.